Research

 Ph.D.
 Day - Séminaire des Doctorants

 Title.
-Monolithic DG/FV schemes on 1D Nonlinear Shallow-Water
+Monolithic DG/FV schemes on 1D nonlinear shallow water equations

 [Poster]